microsoft/vscode-wiki/Roadmap.md

 - Extension Authoring
    - Provide clear guidance to extension authors for how to structure their functionality so that their users can get as little or as much functionality as they want.
 For example, ensure text editor lovers can get Python language support without too much overhead.
-   - Provide an integrated 'Welcome' experience for extensions.
+   - :runner: Provide an integrated 'Welcome' experience for extensions.
-   - Investigate how to effectively inform users about new features provided by an extension update.
+   - :runner: Investigate how to effectively inform users about new features provided by an extension update.
-   - Investigate into play grounds like the VS Code playground (`Help>Interactive Playground`) for extensions.
+   - :runner: Investigate into play grounds like the VS Code playground (`Help>Interactive Playground`) for extensions.
    - Provide extensions more control over the sequence and grouping of their settings in the settings editor, e.g., support to group *commonly used* settings.
    - Give extensions more realtime insights into how user configured them, e.g. the user hides the custom tree view your extension contributes from the explorer.